-7. Conclusions and Future Work
+7 Conclusions and Future Work

-In this paper we presented PALMS-SP, a two-layer super-peer based P2P system for live media streaming.
-Our systems' innovative features are the usage of the combination push-pull protocol and the presence of two-layer super-peer based overlay network that leverages on the heterogeneity of connected nodes.
+In this paper we presented PALMS-SP, a super-peer based P2P system for live media streaming.
+Our systems' innovative features are the usage of the combination push-pull protocol and the presence of super-peer twolayers that leverages on the heterogeneity of connected nodes.

 To successfully deploy PALMS-SP streaming services, we proposed push-pull mechanism to address the issue of delivery quality and delivery latency.
-In this framework, the existence of super-peers improves delivered video quality by incorporating proactive and reactive push packets mechanism.
+In this framework, the existence of super-peers improve delivered video quality by incorporating proactive and reactive push packets scheduling mechanism.

 We evaluated the performance of PALMS-SP in comparison to DONet and Chainsaw.
-Our simulations conducted over ns-2 demonstrated that PALMS-SP delivers quite a good playback quality even under formidable network conditions i.e., heterogeneity of network bandwidths, different user arrival/departure patterns, different network sizes, and different streaming rates.
+Our simulations conducted over ns2 demonstrated that PALMS-SP delivers quite a good playback quality even under formidable network conditions i.e., heterogeneity of network bandwidths, different user arrival/ departure patterns, different network sizes, and different streaming rates.

-As part of our future plans, we aim to evaluate our proposed model, PALMS-SP in PlanetLab [22], in order to further investigate the effectiveness and the robustness of our streaming model in a larger network and real network deployment.
-We are also keen in exploring various techniques to improve the delivered streaming quality and delivery latency.
+As part of our future plans, we aim to evaluate our proposed model, PALMS-SP in PlanetLab [22], in order to to further investigate the effectiveness and the robustness of our streaming model in a larger network and real network deployment.
+We are also keen in exploring various techniques to improve the delivery quality and delivery latency.